If you wish to be added to the waitlist for any of the following dates, please email the Mentoring Team:

 I think it really, really helps you to do a very good high quality appraisal, the sorts of things we’ve been learning, not just as a mentor but having this exchange, and relationship with my own mentee, I think it’s been fantastic.

 The scheme aims to provide new consultants, consultants moving into new roles (e.g. arriving from overseas to work in the UK, taking on a training or management role), and final-year trainees with an established mentor to help them into their new role.
-Mentees will receive free training and The College will facilitate the initial contact with a mentor, an experienced consultant, who will support their transition to their new role.
+Mentees will receive free training and the RCR will facilitate the initial contact with a mentor, an experienced consultant, who will support their transition to their new role.

 - Accessing impartial support and encouragement through a supportive relationship